 The Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) have authorized and recommended booster doses for Moderna, Johnson & Johnson, and the Pfizer/BioNtech COVID-19 vaccine for all adults.
 This third dose helps give people an extra boost in the fight against COVID-19 and is recommended for everyone 18 and older.
-Booster doses are especially important for people who are frequently in contact with people who may be carrying the disease, or who may be at higher risk because of age, illness, or medication.
+Booster doses are especially important for people who are frequently exposed to the disease in their job, or who may be at higher risk because of age, illness, or medication.

 The booster dose is recommended because this virus continues to circulate so quickly and aggressively.
 It is not a sign the vaccine isn't working, rather it is an extra tool to help protect you when your immune system can't keep up.